gerasimosgakis/glabs/README.md

 ## Description

 ### INTRODUCTION
-Glabs receive a set of files daily from a bank that contain a structured XML schema (example of one is attached).
+The company receive a set of files daily from a bank that contain a structured XML schema (example of one is attached).
 These files are manually read and then hand posted to the core lending platform.

 ### Functionality
 1) Reads the directory